aiolos/sodaq-one-tracker-mapping/README.md

     - Create a database relation between the tracker point and the gateway
 - Only show a limited number of markers, for example using the datatables pagination
 - Enable/disable gateways and tracker points in map
-- Create some unit test, especially for decoding the payloads
 - Make a popup in the map to show more information about the datapoint in the map
 - Adapt center and zoom level to the available datapoints
 - Add some logging